Citation Failure: Definition, Analysis and Efficient Mitigation: Introduction

+\paragraph{Step 2: Mitigating citation failure efficiently} Most approaches to improving generative citation rely on fine-tuning (e.g., \citealt{huang-etal-2024-learning, zhang2024longciteenablingllmsgenerate, li-etal-2024-improving-attributed}), which involves complex data collection and training setups, risks catastrophic forgetting \cite{biderman2024lora, dou-etal-2024-loramoe}, and demands substantial resources.
+Similarly, attribution-first and post-hoc methods often require multiple additional LLM calls, making them costly.
+In contrast, retrieval-based approaches \cite{ramu-etal-2024-enhancing, sancheti-etal-2024-post} are efficient but limited by their small parameter capacity.
+This highlights the need for methods that are both efficient and powerful in mitigating citation failure.

-In related settings, several works have successfully used attention values to efficiently exploit the capabilities of LLMs: \citet{zhang2025queryfocusedretrievalheadsimprove} and \citet{chen2025attention} apply this paradigm in reranking, while \citet{cohenwang2025learningattributeattention} retrieve parts of the context that most influenced an LLM's output.
-This is efficient, as attention values are available ``for free'' during generation,\footnote{In practice, attention implementations such as Flash Attention \cite{dao2023flashattention2} do not give access to attention values, making an additional forward pass the most time-efficient implementation to date \cite{cohenwang2025learningattributeattention}.} but the potential of these approaches to obtain more complete LLM citations has not been explored.
-Therefore, we aim to answer the research question
+In related settings, several works have successfully used attention values for reranking \cite{zhang2025queryfocusedretrievalheadsimprove, chen2025attention} and retrieving parts of the context that most influenced an LLM's output \cite{cohenwang2025learningattributeattention}.
+This efficiently exploits the capabilities of LLMs, as attention values are available ``for free'' during generation,\footnote{In practice, attention implementations such as Flash Attention \cite{dao2023flashattention2} do not give access to attention values, making an additional forward pass the most time-efficient implementation to date \cite{cohenwang2025learningattributeattention}.} but the potential of these approaches to mitigate citation failure has not been studied.
+Therefore, we aim to answer the research question:

-\textbf{RQ2: How can LLM citation failure be mitigated efficiently?} We contribute \approachname{}, a framework that unifies generative citation with efficient retrieval-based and attention-based methods.
-Using \benchmarkname{} as a testbed and building on our results from step 1, we show that the efficient citation methods in \approachname{} effectively mitigate generation-based citation failure, and that their combination often results in improved performance.
-Experiments on two transfer datasets show that the \approachname{} methods are effective in absence of in-domain training data.
+\textbf{RQ2: How can attention values be used to efficiently mitigate LLM citation failure?} We contribute \approachname{}, a framework designed for studying this problem that integrates generative, attention-based, and retrieval-based citation.
+We perform experiments with \approachname{} across 6 LLMs (1.7–70B parameters) on \benchmarkname{} and two transfer datasets.

+Our key findings are: First, attention-based citation is effective for extractive and abstractive responses (at least $+$10\% average relative improvement over generative citation on transfer datasets), but partially fails with complex reasoning and short abstractive responses.
+Second, combining generation-, attention-, and retrieval-based citation reliably improves over generative citation, including complex reasoning cases (at least $+$5\% relative improvement averaged over all datasets).
+Third, masking reasoning tokens during attention computation improves attention-based citation.
+These findings provide clear guidance for future research on efficient LLM citation.